robotomize/koa2-useragent/README.md

   source: 'Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.106 Safari/537.36' }
 ```

-### Use property filters isDesktop isMobile, as an example

-#### You can aggregate the objects into arrays and filter data for analysis or statistics
+### You can easily filter the objects to the desired criteria

 ```js
 let userAgentStorage = [];